jalama/drupdates/docs/make.md

   - buildSource: make

-2. Ship the make file along with a complete codebase in a webroot sub-folder.
+2. Ship the make file along with a complete codebase in a "webroot" sub-folder.
+Note, as stated above the name of the web rrot folder whre the Drupal codebase is stored is declared in the webrootDir setting.

   - buildSource: git